Parametric3/PHBS_MLF_2019/README.md

 4_geo_buyview|ratio|ratio of total number of products purchased in the area to total number of products viewed in the area 4_geo_buycollect|ratio|ratio of total number of products purchased in the area to total number of products collected in the area
 4_geo_buyadd|ratio|ratio of total number of products purchased in the area to total number of products carted in the area

+Note: some ratio-based indicators in this article have missing indicator data because the denominator is 0.
+For such indicators, the missing value is filled with 0.

 ### Interactive Features